grafana/tempo/docs/sources/tempo/configuration/network/sidecar-proxy.md

 ---
-title: Run Tempo Distributed with sidecar proxies
+title: Run Tempo distributed with sidecar proxies
 menuTitle: Configure sidecar proxies
-description: Configure Tempo Distributed to run with sidecar proxies
+description: Configure Tempo distributed to run with sidecar proxies
-weight: 36
+aliases:
+  - ../../configuration/sidecar-proxy/ # /docs/tempo/<TEMPO_VERSION>/configuration/sidecar-proxy/
 ---

-# Run Tempo Distributed with sidecar proxies
+# Run Tempo distributed with sidecar proxies

 You can route inter-pod gRPC traffic run through a sidecar proxy to meet requirements such as custom security, routing, or logging.
 Common examples include Envoy, Nginx, Traefik, or service meshes like Istio and Linkerd.

 ## How Tempo pods communicate